pyGuru123/Tkinter-Applications/Desktop Wallpaper Changer/readme.md

 ## Usage

-Double click the script to open the GUI application, then either select local file or download a random wallpaper [ internet connection is required ]
+Double click the wallpaper_changer.pyw script to open the GUI application, then either select local file or download a random wallpaper [ internet connection is required ]

 ## Contributing